-Emanuele Mele – a Ph.D student at the Faculty of Communication Sciences at the Università della Svizzera italiana (USI, Switzerland).
+Emanuele Mele – Ph.D student – a Ph.D candidate at the Faculty of Communication Sciences at Università della Svizzera italiana (USI, Switzerland).
 He holds a Master degree in Economics and Communication, with a Major in International Tourism (USI).
 His research investigates the process of localization (meant as cultural adaptation) applied to online communication in the field of tourism and cultural heritage.
 Emanuele is also serving the International Federation for IT and Travel & Tourism (IFITT) as Online Communications Officer.
 Email firstname.lastname@example.org